developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/setup/index.md

 Manual uninstallation of Enterprise Keyboard is complete.

 ### Automated Uninstallation
-Enterprise Keyboard can be uninstalled from an organization's own MDM server to multiple managed devices in the same way as other Android apps.
+Enterprise Keyboard can be uninstalled from multiple managed devices using an organization's own MDM server in the same way as other Android apps.
 Alternatively, remote unstallation can be accomplished through Zebra's [EMDK](/emdk-for-android/4-0/guide/about) or [StageNow](/stagenow/2-2/about/) tools using the [App Manager](/mx/#app-manager) service.